T1458 Exploit via Charging Station or PC

-- Exploiting a Nexus 6 or 6P device over USB and gaining the ability to perform actions including intercepting phone calls, intercepting network traffic, and obtaining the device physical location3.
+- Exploiting insecure bootloaders in a Nexus 6 or 6P device over USB and gaining the ability to perform actions including intercepting phone calls, intercepting network traffic, and obtaining the device physical location.5

-- Exploiting Android devices such as the Google Pixel 2 over USB4.
+- Exploiting weakly-enforced security boundaries in Android devices such as the Google Pixel 2 over USB.2

-Products from Cellebrite and Grayshift purportedly can use physical access to the data port to unlock the passcode on some iOS devices5.
+- Products from Cellebrite and Grayshift purportedly that can exploit some iOS devices using physical access to the data port to unlock the passcode.4

 Item | Value |